davetron5000/naildrivin5.com/_posts/2022-11-21-an-alternative-view-on-avdi-s-barewords-video.md

 Avdi Grimm has created great videos about Ruby called Ruby Tapas, and put up an older one as a video for his new [Graceful Dev](https://graceful.dev) offering.
 The video is called [Barewords in Ruby](https://www.youtube.com/watch?v=9bIyldX-wEc) and it's a good demonstration how to make changes to a system without changing a core piece of logic.

-While I like how Avid approaches it, I'd make different trade-offs and make changes that result in code with behavior more easy to predict than code that requires fewer changes.
+While I like how Avdi approaches it, I'd make different trade-offs and make changes that result in code with behavior more easy to predict than code that requires fewer changes.
 Let's see.

 <!-- more -->